CO2-Exchange/shopify-customer-portal/README.md

 To run dev:

-Switch mode to dev ( This will utilize mockjson payloads, and modify the app path prefix )
+Create a .env with NODE_ENV=development
+This will use mock jsons instead of api calls.
+It will also modify the path of the react router.

 yarn

-yarn dev
+yarn start

 To build for production: